naivary/codemark/docs/roadmap.md

 - explain command should also work fro config options
 - Infos sollten alle Doc string beinhalten ohne marker (wahscheinlich notwendig, dass wir pos tracken in den Tokens).
+- replacing targets witha fcuntion which is returning if the target is correct.